The Other Families of The Hermitage

 Louisa Williams and Her Family

 Louisa was the nurse for Andrew Jackson Jr.’s children.
 She married Smith Williams, a farm worker who cared for livestock.
 They had three children, Joseph, Ruben and Harriet.
-Rachel, who already had a child named Nancy when Jackson bought the family, worked in the mansion and married John Fulton, an enslaved African American who worked as butler for both Andrew Jackson Donelson and Andrew Jackson Jr. The couple had three children together, Billy, Nellie and Johnney.
+Rachel was Louisa’s sister and had a child named Nancy when Jackson bought the family.
+She worked in the mansion and married John Fulton, an enslaved African American who worked as butler for both Andrew Jackson Donelson and Andrew Jackson Jr. The couple had three children together, Billy, Nellie and Johnney.

 Untold Stories of The Hermitage